-Academic year 2018-19 will mark a transition in NTU's GenEd program, from a focus in prior years on course-level development and assessment, to an emphasis on program-level coherence, assessment, and ongoing improvement.
-Core competencies and suggested measures (primarily of the New Mexico Higher Education Department) will provide a framework for articulating NTU's student learning outcomes across GenEd disciplines.
-Opportunities for including co-curricular learning and development in the GenEd Program will be explored, as will web-based tools for compiling and analyzing student learning data (including Weave online and SurveyMonkey).
+Academic year 2018-19 marked a transition in NTU's GenEd program, from a focus in prior years on course-level development and assessment, to an emphasis on program-level coherence, assessment, and ongoing improvement.
+The transition will continue in 2019-20.
+Core competencies and suggested measures (primarily of the New Mexico Higher Education Department) now provide a framework for articulating NTU's student learning outcomes across GenEd disciplines.

+Opportunities for including Co-Curricular learning and development in the GenEd Program will be explored, as will web-based tools for compiling and analyzing student learning data GenEd and Co-Curricular Program assessment will follow the same Assessment Cycle followed by the faculty for program assessment.